 The school offers the following benefits:

-1. Watch it on Youku (your browser will open the video in a different window)
+1. If in China, watch it on Youku (your browser will open the video in a different window)

 2. Watch it on YouTube